Blog

 Adaptive Immunity

-Adaptive immunity is our second line of defense and tends to only get involved in the fray when activated by the innate immune system.
-This usually occurs only if the innate response failed to contain a threat the first time.[28]
+Adaptive immunity is our second line of defense and tends to only get involved when activated by the innate immune system.
+This usually occurs only if the innate response fails to contain a threat the first time.[27]

-Adaptive immunity is responsible for the creation and maturation of adaptive immune cells, surveying the body for threats via the lymphatics system and blood stream, learning from previous threats to enhance immune responses and obliterating any threats it comes across.
+Adaptive immunity is responsible for the creation and maturation of adaptive immune cells, surveying the body for threats via the lymphatic system and bloodstream, learning from previous threats to enhance immune responses, and obliterating any threats it comes across.

 T and B lymphocytes make up the majority of cells that form part of the adaptive immune system, also known as T cells and B cells.
-The lymphatics system is also a part of our adaptive immunity, constituting of lymph glands, the thymus, spleen, and the appendix.
+The lymphatic system is also a part of our adaptive immunity, constituting lymph glands, the thymus, the spleen, and the appendix.

 Components of the Adaptive Immune System